rschiang/rsPlurkLib-qt/README.md

 rsPlurkLib-qt
 ==========

+**DEPRECATION NOTICE:** [Plurq](https://github.com/rschiang/plurq) is the successor of this project, based on the official [QtNetworkAuth](https://doc.qt.io/qt-5/qtnetworkauth-index.html) module available on Qt 5.9 and higher.
+This project was intended to be used on Symbian OS / MeeGo Harmattan and is no longer under maintainance.

 Introduction
 ------------
 [rsPlurkLib](https://github.com/rschiang/rsPlurkLib/) is a clean, elegant, and minimally assembly-dependent Plurk API 2.0 library.
 Originally in C#, this is a Qt port rewritten from scratch.